 This policy commits the Council to providing daily water use information for uses authorised by way of resource consent occurring in fully allocated water resources.
+The provision of such information will be particularly important when the enhanced transfer system identified in Policy 5.4.5 is introduced to the MEP as this will enable opportunities for the transfer of water between users to be identified by those users.

-Issue 5E - The over-allocation of water resources creates a risk that the cumulative abstraction of water from the resource will exceed the safe yield, creating significant adverse effects on freshwater values and threatening the reliability of existing water uses.
+Issue 5E - The over-allocation of water resources creates a risk that the cumulative abstraction of water from the resource will exceed the safe yield, creating significant adverse effects on natural and human use values and threatening the reliability of existing water uses.